Bad breath, or halitosis, can be a major problem, especially when

 your bad breath persists, you may have a medical problem like sinusitis

 or gum disease.
-Call
+Call your doctor

-else is behind your bad breath and help you take care of it./p>
+your bad breath and help you take care of it./p>